Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

    - BERT+CNN-1D
    - BERT+2CNN-1D

 The best model is BERT+2CNN-1D with Accuracy and F1-score of 0.94 and 0.93 respectively.
-All models will be explained further.

 ## Related Work